Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-We consider a subsystem cat state realized as a ground state of 2D plaquette Ising model.
-The Hilbert space is composed of $\frac{1}{2}$-spins on sites of a 2D square lattice of the size $L\times L$ with PBC.
-And the Hamiltonian is given by (see Fig.~\ref{fig:pim_model} (a)):
+We first examine the subsystem cat state $|\text{cat}\rangle$ as an example of 2D systems with subsystem symmetries.
+Such symmetries interpolate between global and local symmetries, as they are supported on rigid subsystems of intermediate dimensionality.
+This state is realized as a ground state of the 2D plaquette Ising model~\cite{Xu2004}, which is a representative lattice model with spontaneous subsystem symmetry breaking order~\cite{OHern1999,Mishra2004,Batista2005,Nussinov2005,Seiberg2021a,Distler2022}.
+The Hilbert space consists of spin-$1/2$ degrees of freedom (qubits) on the sites of an $L\times L$ square lattice with PBC.
+The parent Hamiltonian is [Fig.~\ref{fig:pim}(a)]: